 Before the locks were built on the Louisville side of the Ohio River, the River's influence established New Albany as one of the largest cities in the middle west.
 In 1839, the town of New Albany incorporated as a city.

-During this time, a man named Epaphras Jones decided to found a townat the foot of Vincennes Street.
+During this time, a man named Epaphras Jones decided to found a town at the foot of Vincennes Street.
 Jones named it Providence.
 He hoped to establish a ferry to Louisville here.
 Jones was not as careful in the mapping of a town as his New Albany neighbors who had carefully planned their land.
 When he finally became discouraged with his idea, the houses in Providence had straggled out to meet the upcoming New Albany residents.
 This accounts for the sharp curve at East Tenth Street from East Oak to East Spring streets.

 By 1853, New Albany High School, established at West First and Spring streets, was the first public high school in Indiana.
 The present New Albany-Floyd County Consolidated School Corporation was the first of its kind in Indiana.
-Also, the students of New Albany High School, the first in the United States to own and operate its own TV station, interviewed many notables.
+Also, the students of New Albany High School, the first in the United States to own and operate its own radio station, interviewed many notables.

 In 1824, a courthouse was built and was replaced by a larger one in 1865.
-(The early nineteen sixties found the old courthouse raised and replaced by the first City-County government building in Indiana.)
+(The early nineteen sixties found the old courthouse razed and replaced by the first City-County government building in Indiana.)